top of page

 COACHING NOTES:

-How many beliefs are you projecting onto the people and the world around you?
-Notice any indignance which may arise with this question and thoughts such as: "But I have a right to expect people to be kind and treat me well.
+1. Notice any indignance which may arise with this question and thoughts such as: "But I have a right to expect people to be kind and treat me well.
 I'm not going to put up with being disrespected!"

-What if you stopped bothering yourself about everything?
+3. What if you stopped bothering yourself about everything?
 What if you surrendered your resistance to reality and allowed things to be as they are, without taking them personally?
+You don't have to agree with or like the way things are (and there are situations when it makes perfect sense to seek change) but understand that it is your resistance to life that keeps you bound and at the mercy of your circumstances.

 “Freedom is the realization that everything and everybody gets to be exactly as they are.